UnionInternationalCheminsdeFer/UIC-Real-Time-Mobility-Data-Exchange/README.md

 # UIC-Real-Time-Mobility-Data
-oapi specification for the exchange of real time mobility data
+api specification for the exchange of real time mobility data